ide8/tacotron2/README.md

 ### Inference process

-You can run inference using the `./inference.ipynb` script.
+You can run inference using the `./inference.ipynb` notebook.

 Run Jupyter Notebook:
 `jupyter notebook --ip 0.0.0.0 --port 6006 --no-browser --allow-root`